d-maza/App-Precio-Luz-/README.md

 ## Description

-A mobile application developed with Ionic 7 that consumes the Electric Network API to provide you with hourly pricing.
+A mobile application developed with Ionic 7 that consumes the REE (Red Electrica Estatal - Spain)  API to provide you with hourly pricing.

 You can see the cheapest price of the day to schedule your laundry activities 💸.😅